vxnuaj/PERSONAL/README.md

 Currently, I’m maximizing my skillsets within Deep Learning with the goal to get to it’s bleeding edge within the year.

+> _These github repos serve as a training grounds for myself, as I learn to build._

 Recently, I’ve been obsessed with neural networks, knowledge creation & epistemology, and paths to artificial superintelligence.

+> I'm shipping deep dives on these topics @ [my newsletter, infinity](https://vxnuaj.substack.com/s/infinity)!

 Also, I [run](https://strava.com/vxnuaj) (If you’re reading this, lemme know if you wanna go on a 15 mi. run.
 No one, besides 1, has been down for it so far!)